 A. “I DO_________.

 I DO spend a lot of my free time in the evenings watching Family Guy on my laptop.
 Not full episodes, but merely short clips.
-The jokes are pretty dry to me by now, since I’ve spent the past three years finishing my nights with these same snippets.
-You could call them some sort of nightcap, but they often numb far more than they loosen.
+The jokes are pretty dry now, since I’ve spent the past three years finishing my nights with these same snippets.
+You could call them some sort of nightcap, but they often numb than they loosen.
 An hour or so in, I’m not really thinking about which one to click on next, or, for that matter, really thinking at all.

 I DID everything I could to get in here, and like others, I followed the rules.
-I was taught that grades and scores are important, but activities and essays maketh the acceptee.
+I was taught that grades and scores are important, but activities and essays are gold.
 There were the internships at digital media agencies and art museums, the three-day weekends spent at speech and debate tournaments around the country.
-While I typically enjoyed these activities, I sometimes wondered if what I really enjoyed was receiving the trophies and talking (boasting) about my jobs to my peers.
+While I typically enjoyed these activities, I sometimes wondered if what I really enjoyed was receiving the trophies and talking (insufferably boasting) about my jobs to my peers.
 But this was completely natural.
 I’d read about this, too.
 We’re programmed to love winning, to go out of our way to indulge this lust for short-term achievement.
 I understood the prophesies, but, as I said before, college for me was going to be different.
 There, I’d overcome this shallow reward system.
 I pictured myself experimenting with film, philosophy, fiction, music, and all that other good stuff designed to lead to peace and a career so gratifying you won’t even have to call it a career.

 I DIED many years from now after retiring from a job I loved and leaving a notable legacy in a field that gave me genuine purpose at every twist and turn!
-I never quite know how to answer this section.
+I’ll never know how to answer this section.
 Before I die, I’d like to have written something substantial for the admits to these types of schools about how reading the articles and books that describe your potential for an unfulfilling education doesn’t make you immune to a grim future.
 But then again, like other elements of my freshman year, that aspiration isn’t very original.
 It’s a humbling experience, coming to this school, realizing that you aren’t as extraordinary as you thought you were, not because you feel like you don’t belong, but because you realize that you might just fit the stereotype of that lost sheep after college.
 SHEEP DIE often times in pretty terrible ways, come to think of it.
 Maybe that’s a bad symbol.
 I’d kill not to be a sheep, but right now I’m still uncertain what exactly I’d rather be.